googleads/googleads-mobile-flutter/packages/firebase_admob/README.md

 ## AdRequest Info and Ad Event Listeners

 `BannerAd`s, `InterstitialAd`s, `RewardedAd`s and `NativeAd`s can also be configured with targeting
-information a an `AdListener` below.
+information and an `AdListener` as shown below.

 ```dart
 final AdRequest request = AdRequest(